 The Ultimate South Dakota Road Trip Itinerary: Where to Stop, What to Do, and More

-The state’s largest city and likely the place where you’d fly into, Sioux Falls is the logical starting point for a South Dakota road trip.
-If you’re driving west, follow this route, but if you’re heading east, flip it.
+The state's largest city and likely the place where you'd fly into, Sioux Falls is the logical starting point for a South Dakota road trip.
+If you're driving west, follow this route, but if you're heading east or flying into Rapid City on the western side of the state, flip it.
 Sioux Falls is an ever-growing and extremely walkable city with lots of incredible food options.
 Stay at the Hotel on Phillips for an example of the posh direction the city is headed.
 After checking in and exploring the nearby falls the city is famously named after, grab a happy hour drink on the PAve rooftop.
-Phillips Avenue Diner or Crave are the best spots for dinner.
-Plus, make sure to enjoy a cocktail at The Treasury, an upscale bar conveniently located back at the Hotel on Phillips.
+Phillips Avenue Diner or Crave are the best spots for dinner, and make sure to enjoy a cocktail at The Treasury, an upscale bar conveniently located back at the Hotel on Phillips.

 Wall Drug Store

-This massive, 76,000-square-foot roadside attraction started from humble beginnings, with just the promise of free ice water.
+Located just outside Badlands National Park and about four hours from Sioux Falls, this massive, 76,000-square-foot roadside attraction started from humble beginnings, with just the promise of free ice water to entice passersby.
 Now, there are signs lining hundreds of miles of highway and displaying the many offerings of the beloved shop.
-Wall Drug Store has giant dinosaur statues, ample souvenirs, and, of course, free ice water for the roughly 20,000 people that stop in every day.
+Wall Drug Store now sports giant dinosaur and jackalope statues, ample souvenirs, a shopping mall, an art gallery, a restaurant serving delicious homemade doughnuts, and, of course, free ice water for the roughly 20,000 people who stop in every day.

 Badlands National Park

-The surreal landscapes of Badlands National Park are alone worth the drive to South Dakota.
+The surreal landscapes of Badlands National Park alone are worth the drive to South Dakota.
 From the rolling hills of the prairie lands protrude jagged spires that quickly expand to the horizon.
 The formations look like they could crumble with the slightest touch, but fear not, as they are solid and very fun to climb for all ages.
 Check into a cabin at the Cedar Pass Lodge for a night or two, and watch the sunset.
-The next morning, continue driving the Badlands Loop State Scenic Byway to glimpse wildlife like bison, bighorn sheep, and prairie dogs.
+The next morning, continue driving along the Badlands Loop State Scenic Byway to glimpse wildlife such as bison, bighorn sheep, and prairie dogs.

-Take a step back in time at this Old West-style main street full of boutiques, restaurants, and charm — and yes, this is where the Hulu series Deadwood was filmed.
+Make Rapid City your base for exploring Deadwood and the surrounding area, as the city provides hub-and-spoke-like accessibility to many of the places on this list.
+About a 45-minute drive from Rapid City, take a step back in time in historic Deadwood, with its Old West-style main street full of boutiques, restaurants, and charm — and yes, this is where the Hulu series Deadwood was filmed and where you can visit the graves of Wild West heroes like Wild Bill Hickok and Calamity Jane at Mount Moriah Cemetery.
 After role-playing as Billy the Kid, head to the Hotel Alex Johnson in Rapid City for the night.
 The city is set among the Black Hills, and the downtown area is a treat to wander through.
-The hotel’s rooftop restaurant and bar, Vertex Sky Bar, is a nice spot for dinner.
-Another delicious spot is Murphy’s Pub & Grill.
+The hotel's rooftop restaurant and bar, Vertex Sky Bar, is a nice spot for dinner.
+Another delicious spot is Murphy's Pub & Grill.

 Custer State Park

-Leave early in the morning to enjoy the fresh pine air of Custer State Park.
+Leave early in the morning to enjoy the fresh pine air of Custer State Park, where herds of roaming bison regularly cause traffic jams (if this happens to you, just keep your distance, stay in your car, and get those cameras ready).
 Head to Blue Bell Lodge for a perfect few hours of horseback riding through fields of flowers and trickling streams in the surrounding forests.
-Then, grab a bite at the lodge’s restaurant before heading to the picturesque Sylvan Lake.
+Then, grab a bite at the lodge's restaurant before heading to picturesque Sylvan Lake.
 After an afternoon of water activities, drive to Custer for a pint and dinner at Mt.
-Rushmore Brewing Company and Pounding Fathers Restaurant.
+Rushmore Brewing Company and Pounding Fathers Restaurant (open seasonally).
 Finally, cap off the day with some much-deserved shut-eye at Rock Crest Lodge & Cabins.

-On day four, it’s finally time to see the Founding Fathers’ faces carved into the mountain — the enormity of the sculpture is truly a sight to see.
-Under Canvas has set up camp near Mount Rushmore, so you can enjoy luxury tented accommodations that evening, along with on-site dining and camping activities.
+On day four, it's finally time to see the Founding Fathers' faces carved into the mountain — the enormity of the sculpture is truly a sight to see.
+Under Canvas has set up camp near Mount Rushmore National Memorial (seasonally from early May to late September), so you can enjoy luxury tented accommodations that evening, along with on-site dining and camping activities.